Photo above: Robert M. Meyers

 e.
 Allowing incomplete blasting of rock which the blaster offered to fix if properly paid for the work.

 f.
 Moving the location of the house without a change order or my approval.

 g.
-Refusing to cooperate or work with local building department officials despite having full responsibility as the general contractor -- and having warned me not to have contact with the officials.
+Refusing to cooperate or work with local building department officials despite having full responsibility as the general contractor -- and having warned me not to have contact with those same officials.

 h.
 Walking off the job when problems arose.